 Tips for Getting the Most Out of a Job Fair

 Improve your job searching options and take some time to attend local job fairs.
 It may seem daunting—the crowds are big and there’s competition for short attention spans, but it’s worth your effort.
-These tips will help you get ready to attend and maximize your opportunities while you're at a job fair.

 You'll have the opportunity to meet with employers that you might not be able to access any other way, plus job fairs and career expos often offer networking programs, resume reviews, and workshops for job seekers.